So, like many of you, I used to suffer from insomnia.

 They have been guilty of colluding with the Hillary campaign this election year.

-Um Righteous Indignation is an absolute must read.
+Righteous indignation is an absolute must-read.

-Um he uh it's a the book is a great summary of the history of the media complex, and it's almost like a decoder to see exactly what the media and the far left were doing, and such a good way of putting it.
+The book is a great summary of the history of the media complex, and it's almost like a decoder to see exactly what the media and the far left were doing.

 And Andrew and I, you know, we had a battle or two over the years.

-I remember one day he gives a speech and he was really using incendiary language about Nancy Pelosi.
+I remember one day he gives a speech, and he was really using incendiary language about Nancy Pelosi.

-I'll never forget, and I called him up.
+And I called him up.

-And I said, Andrew, I said you're too smart to fall into that trap of getting caught up in a crowd reaction the way you did.
+And I said, Andrew, I said, you're too smart to fall into that trap of getting caught up in a crowd reaction the way you did.

-And I said, All it's gonna do is marginalize you in the long run, and you've got to be smarter than they are.
+And I said, all it's going to do is marginalize you in the long run.

 So we got into a big fight on the phone.

-Andrew ends up hanging up on me, then calling me back, and then we fight again, and he hangs up again, and then eventually, you know, we parted as friends because we were always good friends.
+And Andrew ends up hanging up on me, then calling me back, and then we fight again, and he hangs up again.

-And Andrew uh he c he kind of acknowledged what I was saying, and he kept saying to me, but the crowd loved it.
+He kept saying to me, but the crowd loved it.

 The crowd loved it.

-I'm like, that's that's not your audience.
+I'm like, that's not your audience.

 Right, right.

-So uh what I said to Andrew, I said, Yeah, you're getting the reaction, but you're gonna be marginalized, and those words will follow you everywhere you go whenever you you try you you're too smart to just fall into that and be marginalized that way.
+So what I said to Andrew, I said, yeah, you're getting the reaction, but you are going to be marginalized, and those words will follow you everywhere you go whenever you try.

-But he was brilliant for sure.
+Well, he was brilliant, for sure.

 He was.

-I remember I was giving a speech one day in Washington somewhere, and he was in the room, and I took my football, I threw it all the way in the back to him, and he threw it right back at me.
+I remember I was giving a speech one day in Washington somewhere, and he was in the room, and I took my football.

 And I just love the guy.

-I loved his spirit, I loved his fight, I loved uh everything about him.
+I loved everything about him.

-And we didn't always agree, but he really loved his country and he fought for his country.
+And we didn't always agree, but he really loved his country, and he fought for his country.

 Yes.